 Top Hill Stations near Delhi between 300 km and 400 km

 The Himalayan resort town of Nainital, named after the magnificent waterbody in its heart, is a gem in the crown of Uttarakhand.
-Nestled at an elevation of approximately 2000 metres, it experiences salubrious weather during the summer season with average temperature hovering around 18 degrees Celsius.
+Nestled at an elevation of approximately 2000 metres, it experiences salubrious weather during the summer season with an average temperature hovering around 18 degrees Celsius.
 The average temperature during January, which is the coldest month, is around bone-chilling 5 degrees Celsius.

-Places to see in Nainital: Nainital Lake, Snow View, Naini Peak, G. B. Pant High Altitude Zoo, Khurpa Tal, Eco Cave Gardens, Mall Road
+Places to see in Nainital: Nainital Lake, Snow View, Naini Peak, G. B. Pant High Altitude Zoo, Khurpa Tal, Eco Cave Gardens, and Mall Road

 Distance from New Delhi: 337 km